Max Steiner: Scoring for RKO (1929–1937)

 King Kong quickly made Steiner one of the most respected names in Hollywood.
 He continued as RKO's music director for two more years, until 1936.
 Max married Louise Klos, a harpist, in 1936.
 They had a son, Ron, together and they divorced in 1946.
-Steiner composed, arranged and conducted another 55 films, including most of Fred Astaire and Ginger Rogers' dance musicals.
+Steiner composed, arranged and conducted another 55 films, including three of Fred Astaire and Ginger Rogers' dance musicals.
 Additionally, Steiner wrote a sonata used in Katharine Hepburn's first film, Bill of Divorcement (1932).
 RKO producers, including Selznick, often came to him when they had problems with films, treating him as if he were a music "doctor".
 Steiner was asked to compose a score for Of Human Bondage (1934), which originally lacked music.
 He added musical touches to significant scenes.
 Director John Ford called on Steiner to score his film, The Lost Patrol (1934), which lacked tension without music.

 John Ford hired Steiner again to compose for his next film, The Informer (1935), before Ford began production of the film.
 Ford even asked his screenwriter to meet with Steiner during the writing phase to collaborate.
 This was unusual for Steiner who typically refused to compose a score from anything earlier than a rough cut of the film.
 Because Steiner scored the music before and during film production, Ford would sometimes shoot scenes in synchronization with the music Steiner composed rather than the usual practice of film composers synchronizing music to the film's scenes.
 Consequently, Steiner directly influenced the development of the protagonist, Gypo.
 Victor McLaglen, who played Gypo, rehearsed his walking in order to match the fumbling leitmotif Steiner had created for Gypo.
 This unique film production practice was successful; the film was nominated for six Academy Awards and won four, including Steiner's first Academy Award for Best Scoring.
 This score helped to exemplify Steiner's ability to encompass the essence of a film in a single theme.
 The main title of the film's soundtrack has three specific aspects.
 First, the heavy-march-like theme helps to describe the oppressive military and main character Gypo's inevitable downfall.
 Second, the character's theme is stern and sober and puts the audience into the correct mood for the film.
 Finally, the theme of the music contains some Irish folk song influences which serves to better characterize the Irish historical setting and influence of the film.
 The theme is not heard consistently throughout the film and serves rather as a framework for the other melodic motifs heard throughout different parts of the film.